pnp/sp-dev-fx-webparts/samples/react-kanban-board/README.md

 ## Summary

-This solution contains an SPFx webpart which shows a Kanban board using Office UI Fabric components ([Office UI Fabric](https://developer.microsoft.com/fluentui/)).
+This solution contains an SPFx webpart that shows a kanban board using Office UI Fabric components ([Office UI Fabric](https://developer.microsoft.com/fluentui/)).
 The webpart uses the default columns of the SharePoint Tasks list for showing the board's columns and the tasks.

 ![picture of the web part in action](assets/kanbanofficeUI.gif)